susiegriggo/ProtvecBacterialProteins/README.md

 ## Cluster Prediction
 The number of clusters present within the embeddings is estimated using the Calinski-Harabasz index.
-The procedure for identifying clusters is included in the R script #TOOD
+The procedure for identifying clusters is included in the R script `get_CHcriterion.R`

 The predicted number of clusters is visualised in the notebook #TODO